3rd party sites have been selling my software without my knowledge, and that’s perfectly fine

 Rocket Apps Blog: 3rd party sites have been selling my software without my knowledge, and that’s perfectly fine

-Today I discovered that several websites have been selling my products (and at an unrealistically low price) with the license technology stripped out.
-This is actually their entire business model, I found out, as I was chatting with a support person today and she was very open and candid about it.
+Today I discovered that several websites have been selling my products “nulled” (as it’s known) with the license technology stripped out.
+This is actually their entire business model, I found out, as I was chatting with a support person today who was very open and candid about it.
 She also agreed, to her credit, that they were taking liberties beyond what they were entitled to and that she would be happy to rectify the situation.
 More on that subject further in.

-To anyone unfamiliar with the GPL arrangement, this will immediately seem outrageous.
-When I told my wife and kids this evening they were absolutely shocked, stunned and began making all manner of reasonable suggestions to combat the situation.
+To anyone unfamiliar with the GPL (General Public License) arrangement, this will immediately seem outrageous.
+When I told my wife and kids this evening they were absolutely shocked, stunned and began making all manner of reasonable suggestions.

-But the truth is, the website in question is allowed to take my software (or your software), repurpose it in any way they see fit, and sell it for their own financial gain.
+But the truth is, the website in question is allowed to take my GPL software (and yours), repurpose it in any way they see fit, and sell it for their own financial gain.
 This is one of the fundamental liberties of the GPL (I’ve written about this subject before).
-When I relayed this to my family they were equally shocked.

-From the outside looking in it can be hard to understand why anyone would want to work like this.
-The first thing that usually comes to mind is “So someone can just download your software once and just share it with everyone and you wouldn’t be able to make any money?”.
-That’s a valid question, but developers who work within the GPL will usually give you the same logical truth: “Paying customers are not paying for the software, they’re actually paying for support, updates and improvements”.
+From the outside looking in it can be hard to understand why anyone would want to work in such an ecosystem.
+The first thing that usually comes to mind is “So someone can just download your software once and just share it with everyone and you wouldn’t be able to make any money from it?”.
+That’s a valid question, and developers who work within the GPL system will usually give you the same response: “Paying customers are not paying for the software, they’re actually paying for support, updates and improvements”.

-If there’s a problem with any of my products, or a customer can’t get something to work properly, or they have any other questions related to the product they have purchased, I am there to get hands-on and help.
-Additionally, products are continually improved and tested, providing peace of mind for the users who rely on them.
+If there’s a problem with any of my products, or a customer can’t get something to work properly, or they have any other questions related to the product they have purchased, I am there to get hands-on and sort things out.
+Additionally, products are continually improved and tested for compatibility in an everchanging technical landscape, providing peace of mind for the users who rely on them.

-As for anyone who purchased my software from the other websites, they’re on their own.
-Those websites do not support the products they sell.
-If one of their customers came to me for support, the first thing I will do is request they login with their Rocket Apps account (which only paying Rocket Apps customers will have) and log a support ticket from the support page.
-Checkmate.
+If one of those ‘illegitimate’ users came to me for support, the first thing I will do is request they login with their Rocket Apps account (which only real Rocket Apps customers will have) and log a support ticket from the support page.

-And that is just one way developers who sell software in the GPL universe can make money.
+And that is the primary way that developers who sell software in the GPL universe survive.

 Taking Unreasonable Liberties With The GPL